By Amanda MacArthur • 11/25/2015

 Keep CAN-SPAM happy, and your readers even happier, with compliant but useful email footers

-We developed the Email Newsletter Scorecard with our friend and email marketing expert Jeanne Jennings.
-Let’s look today at #9: the all-important footer.
+Several years ago, we developed the Email Newsletter Scorecard with our friend and email marketing expert Jeanne Jennings.
+Let’s look today at some email footer examples that reflect section #9 in the scorecard: the all-important footer.
 In addition to abiding by CAN SPAM laws, having a footer resonates with the email recipient because it gives them a way to communicate with your brand, manage their subscription or opt out of your list if they choose.
 Giving these options makes your email newsletter and email spotlights more reputable.

 Readers have come to expect that they can find this information in the email footer template of your mailings.